Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 Since an increase in body temperature is a kind of protective reaction of the body, there can be countless reasons for fever in children.

-The most common culprits for this condition are viral and bacterial diseases.
-It should be borne in mind that symptoms may differ depending on the infection.
-Also, the causes of fever in children can be various disorders of the endocrine system, tumors and even banal allergies.
+The most common culprits of this condition are viral and bacterial diseases.
+Please note that symptoms may vary depending on the infection.
+Fever in children can also be caused by various disorders endocrine system, tumors and even common allergies.

-Do not forget: in a child, the mechanism of thermoregulation of the body is imperfect, therefore, ordinary overheating can also lead to an increase in body temperature.
-If the little one walked in the sun for a long time or a caring mother wrapped him up in “seven clothes and all with fasteners”, then it is quite predictable that after a while he may feel bad and then get hot.
+Don’t forget: a child’s body’s thermoregulation mechanism is imperfect, so ordinary overheating can also lead to an increase in body temperature.
+If a toddler has been walking in the sun for a long time or a caring mother has wrapped him in “seven clothes and all with fasteners,” then it is quite predictable that after some time he may feel unwell and then develop a fever.

 Treatment of fever in children

-If we talk about the use of antipyretic drugs, then this issue must be approached as carefully as possible.
-First of all, it is necessary to take into account to what extent the child feels unwell, what symptoms accompany the fever, how serious its manifestations are.
+If we talk about the use of antipyretics, then this issue must be approached with the utmost caution.
+First of all, you need to take into account the extent to which the child feels unwell, what symptoms accompany the fever, and how serious its manifestations are.

-If the baby is in a fever, certain rules for caring for him must be observed by those around him:
+If the baby has a fever, those around him must follow certain rules for caring for him:

-• Be sure to provide the child with rest and bed rest;
+• Be sure to provide your child with rest and bed rest;

-• In no case should you persuade the baby to eat - eating only at will.
-Food should be easily digestible and liquid (various broths, mashed potatoes, cereals and jelly).
+• Under no circumstances should you try to persuade your baby to eat - eating only at will.
+Food should be easily digestible and liquid (various broths, purees, porridges and jelly).
 It is better to forget about fatty, spicy and fried foods;

-• As much warm drink as possible.
-Try to give it in small portions, but often - the body needs to replenish the fluid lost with sweat, urine, breathing;
+• Drink as much warm water as possible.
+Try to give it in small portions, but often - the body needs to replenish the fluid lost through sweat, urine, and breath;

-• As long as the temperature is kept at a high level, you cannot bathe the child.
-As a last resort, wipe it off with a warm, damp towel;
+• While the temperature remains at high level, you cannot bathe your child.
+IN as a last resort wipe it with a warm, damp towel;

-• Monitor the reading of the thermometer in the room.
-If a baby is sick, the room should be about 25-26 ° C, for older children, a temperature in the range of 22-23 ° C is acceptable.
+• Monitor the thermometer in the room.
+If a baby is sick, the room should be about 25-26 °C; for older children, a temperature in the range of 22-23 °C is acceptable.

-You can slightly reduce the fever without the use of drugs using warm compresses on the forehead or general rubdowns.
-In no case should you apply cold, since this can provoke vasospasm, and as a result, the deterioration of the child's condition.
-Also, the recently popular method of wiping the skin with diluted alcohol or vinegar can play a cruel joke.
-The fact is that penetrating through the pores, such solutions can lead to poisoning of the body, and this will further aggravate an already unhappy situation.
+Reduce heat slightly without using medicines You can use warm compresses on the forehead or general rubdowns.
+Cold should not be applied under any circumstances, as this can provoke vasospasm, and as a result, a deterioration in the child’s condition.
+Also, the recently popular method of wiping the skin with diluted alcohol or vinegar can also play a cruel joke.
+The fact is that, penetrating through the pores, such solutions can lead to poisoning of the body, and this will further aggravate the already sad situation.

-Returning to the question of taking antipyretics in the treatment of fever in children, it must be said that it is most advisable to prescribe them at a body temperature above 38 ° C. Do not forget to monitor the general condition of the baby: if the state of health worsens every minute, the child is pale and shivering, then the medicine must be given immediately.
+Returning to the question of taking antipyretic drugs in the treatment of fever in children, it must be said that it is most advisable to prescribe them at a body temperature above 38 ° C. Don't forget to watch general condition baby: if the state of health worsens every minute, the child is pale and shivering, then the medicine must be given immediately.

-Which means to give preference to?
+Which method should you prefer?
 Naturally, as safe as possible.
-Modern pharmacology is replete with various medicines specially designed for children and with antipyretic, anti-inflammatory and analgesic properties.
-Recently, doctors have abandoned the use of aspirin and analgin in pediatric practice, preferring drugs containing ibuprofen or paracetamol.
+Modern pharmacology abounds various medications, specially designed for children and having antipyretic, anti-inflammatory and analgesic properties.
+IN Lately physicians have abandoned the use of aspirin and analgin in pediatric practice, giving preference to drugs containing ibuprofen or paracetamol.

-When giving a child any medication, it is necessary to very carefully observe the dosage according to age, in no case increasing it.
-If your baby has white fever, or even more convulsions, call an ambulance as soon as possible.
+When giving any medications to a child, you must carefully follow the dosage according to age, and in no case increase it.
+If your baby has white fever, much less seizures, call an ambulance as soon as possible.

 4.85 4.9 out of 5 (27 votes)